-11.1.
-An occasional licence authorises the temporary sale of alcohol on premises other than licensed premises.
+- 10.1.
+An occasional licence authorises the temporary sale of alcohol on premises other than licensed premises. - 10.2.
+They may be applied for by: - the holder of a premises licence; - the holder of a personal licence; or - a representative of any voluntary organisation. - to cover a period of up to 14 days. - 10.3.
+The holders of a premises licence or a personal licence may make unlimited applications. - 10.4.
+There are restrictions on the number of applications voluntary organisations and registered clubs can make, in any period of 12 months:

-11.2.
-They may be applied for by: • the holder of a premises licence; the holder of a personal licence; or a representative of any voluntary organisation. to cover a period of up to 14 days.
-11.3.
-The holders of a premises licence or a personal licence may make unlimited applications.
-11.4.
-There are restrictions on the number of applications voluntary organisations and registered clubs can make, in any period of 12 months: not more than 4 occasional licences each having effect for a period of 4 days or more; and not more than 12 occasional licences each having effect for a period of less than 4 days provided that, in any period of 12 months, the total number of days on which occasional licences issued in respect of the voluntary organisation, or the premises of the registered club have effect does not exceed 56.
-11.5.
-On 14 October 2009, the Board adopted the following definition of a voluntary organisation: "An independent organisation established for purposes that add value to the community as a whole and which is not permitted, by its constitution, to make a profit for private distribution.
-Such an organisation does not include local government, other public bodies or statutory authorities.
-It is an organisation formally constituted, self-governing and primarily non-commercial."
-11.6.
-Where a representative of a voluntary organisation applies for an occasional licence for a barn dance, or a marquee dance, where more than 100 persons are expected, the Board expects there to be a person in charge of the bar at the event who is a personal licence holder and evidence of that training must be submitted to the Board with the application for the occasional licence.
-11.7.
-In all other circumstances, where a voluntary organisation applies for more than 4 occasional licences in any calendar year, the Board expects there to be a person in charge of the bar at the event who is a personal licence holder and evidence of training must be submitted to the Board with the application for the occasional licence.
-11.8.
-The Board considers that it would be good practice for at least one or two committee members or volunteers involved in the operation of the voluntary organisation to obtain a training qualification to the standard required by personal licence holders.
+- not more than 4 occasional licences each having effect for a period of 4 days or more; and - not more than 12 occasional licences each having effect for a period of less than 4 days provided that, in any period of 12 months, the total number of days on which occasional licences issued in respect of the voluntary organisation, or the premises of the registered club have effect does not exceed 56.